-If you have fainted/lost consciousness, have any major bleeding (soaking through a sanitary pad in less than one hour or passing large clots), experience chest pain or shortness of breath, then dial 999 and attend the accident and emergency department.
+If you have fainted, have any major bleeding (soaking through a sanitary pad in less than one hour or passing large clots), experience chest pain, or shortness of breath, then dial 999 and attend the accident and emergency department at Royal Bournemouth Hospital.
+Please note there is no longer an emergency gynaecology service at Poole Hospital.